DMTF/Redfish-Tools/json-to-openapi-converter/README.md

   -h, --help            show this help message and exit --base BASE, -B BASE  The base OpenAPI Service Document if extending an
                         existing one
+  --overwrite OVERWRITE, -W OVERWRITE
+                        Overwrite the versioned files in the output directory if they already exist (default is True)
 ```

 ### Config File